 What Is The Pogo App?

 Pogo is a reward app for Android and iOS that lets you “earn and save on everything.”
 The app’s goal is to help its users unlock the power of their data by monetizing every aspect of their shopping.

 With Pogo, you earn points for any transaction you make.
-You can also earn points for sharing your opinion in short surveys and by sharing your location data.
+You can also earn points for sharing your opinion in short online surveys and by sharing your location data.